elaforge/karya/doc/derivation.md

 random, but always the same random, and if you get something you like, you want to fix it to that version.

-Calls that want randomness can use the various calls in 'Derive.Call.Util' to get a pseudo-random number.
+Calls that want randomness can use the various functions in 'Derive.Call' to get a pseudo-random number.
 The number depends soley on the random 'Derive.EnvKey.seed', so if the seed is the same, the number will always be the same.
 The seed is hashed with each stack frame as it is added, so